horrorho/InflatableDonkey/README.md

+**Update**, 20 July 2016.

+I've pushed the new XTS code.
+I'm not really convinced I have the AES-CBC/ AES-XTS switching fully worked out so please set the mode manually if you have corrupted files (--mode XTS or --mode CBC).
+The FileAssembler logger output tells you which mode is being used, so try the opposite.

+Please ticket any instances where you've had to manually set the mode along with a couple of lines of the FileAssembler output (please edit out your Apple ID and the 40 character length device hash immediately after it).

+Now that the core functionality appears to be largely there, fingers crossed, I'll work on improving the user experience.
+I have various filters/ user interactive selection code I fully intend to ninja from [LiquidDonkey](https://github.com/horrorho/LiquidDonkey).

 **Update**, 16 July 2016.

 Ok.
 So AES-XTS is a thing.
 It's also a thing that's been preventing InflatableDonkey from decrypting certain files ([issue 9](https://github.com/horrorho/InflatableDonkey/issues/9)).
 Newer devices upload files that are AES-XTS encrypted for which we have lacked decryption code.

 To remedy this I've coded an [XTS-AES engine](https://github.com/horrorho/Java-XTS-AES) that I've inserted in the appropriate orifice of InflatableDonkey.
 Initial tests suggest that it works.
 Once I figure out where the AES-CBC/ AES-XTS switches live I'll go ahead a push the new code.

-**Update**, 9 July 2016.

-I've pushed the new XTS code.
-I'm not really convinced I have the AES-CBC/ AES-XTS switching fully worked out so please set the mode manually if you have corrupted files (--mode XTS or --mode CBC).
-The FileAssembler logger output tells you which mode is being used, so try the opposite.

-Please ticket any instances where you've had to manually set the mode along with a couple of lines of the FileAssembler output (please edit out your Apple ID and the 40 character length device hash immediately after it).

-In the meantime I'll continue to simplify the codebase and eat more doughnuts.

 ### What is it?
 Java proof of concept iOS9 iCloud backup retrieval tool.